MacMotx/Jump2-data/README.md

 ## Results 💎

 The Voting Classifier Method obtained the best results after slightly imbalancing the target.
-This helped the model to discern better Toxic/Moderate labels and in turn slightly reduced their false negatives.
+This helped the model to discern better Toxic/Moderate Air Quality labels and in turn slightly reduced their false negatives.

 | **_Voting Classifier_** | precision | recall | f1-score | support |